 “My research work aims to explore a better way of converting 'electric power' using devices made of the novel material – 'Gallium Nitride' ,which have the potential to jump-start the next-generation of smaller, faster, denser, lighter, cheaper and hence, efficient power converters”, said Nikita in a recent communique to her alma mater.
 “This is an exciting time to be working in a transitional phase in power electronics and if successful these GaN power converters can pave way for a sustainable energy future by meeting the ever increasing energy demands of our times along with energy savings”, she went on to add.

-Talking of her roots with SRM University, Nikita reminisces on the foundation she received at the University.
+Talking of her roots with SRM Institute of Science and Technology (formerly known as SRM University), Nikita reminisces on the foundation she received at the University.
 “SRM is one of the best things that happened to me before Cambridge and it was the turning point of my life.
 This wonderful university gave me a great platform to engage, educate and network with brilliant people in my field, increasing exposure, opening up new avenues and motivating me to scale greater heights.
 Looking back, life at SRM was a beautiful dream that came true! “, she said.